Proximity Home PageResources to create and apply insight

 The Add Point(s) option may be used to add one or more points.
 If one point is to be created, a single dbl-click creates the single point shapefile.

 The Add Polygon option is used to create only a polygon.
-In CV2, many polygons may be created; whereas in CV1 there is only polygon created per polygon shapefile.
 Multiple shapefiles may be created to view multiple areas at the same time.

 As the operations start, a prompt appears for the name of the shapefile to be created.
 The file name selected must not be in use.
 It will be created by the process.
 The previous point added may be undone by clicking the right mouse button.